-A mouthguard is a thick, often spongy shield that fits over your teeth.
-Mouthguards are usually worn during sports and other activities that involve a high risk of impact to the face.
+A mouthguard is a thick shield that fits over your teeth.
+Generally they are worn during sports and other activities that involve a high risk of impact to the face.

 Mouthguards can also be used outside of sports too; for jaw issues, teeth grinding and clenching.
 These mouthguards are different and are usually called splints; they can also help with snoring or sleep apnoea.